 So, is this the best track glove you can buy?
-If you want to spend a zillion dollars on the likes of high end Alpinestars, Dainese etc, maybe not.
-But in this price range they are great, if not the best.
+If you want to spend a zillion dollars on the likes of high end Alpinestars, Dainese etc, no. But in this price range they are great.
 I found the fit annoying to begin with, the damage to the stitching on the strap isn’t ideal and I would like some more feel in the fingers.
-Overall, the gloves have without a doubt have some of the best build quality and features you can get buy for $245.
+Overall though, the gloves have have great build quality and features at $245.
 Oh, and they are Australian!

 These are terrible gloves fit like Poo and they are not Australian as claimed do some research they are made very cheaply in Pakistan 🇵🇰 the fingers are to long and the Velcro is way to short that it come undone in a crash

 Definitely agree that the velcro is too short!
 I wasn’t aware they were made in Pakistan, I only know that the suits are made in Australia.
 Thanks for the heads up!